What Will Be Texans' Biggest Training Camp Battle?

 Wallow, who finished second in the Big 12 with tackles (82), started his time with the Horned Frogs as a safety before converting to middle linebacker.
 Does Houston think he can work on the edge right away?

-Linebackers might be less involved than ever before in defense, but Smith's formations actually will rely on them to be the vital part of the game plan.
-All three spots are expected to be interchangeable, meaning the best three will remain on the field for the majority of snaps.
+Smith's formations will rely on the linebackers to be a vital part of the game plan.
+All three spots are expected to be interchangeable, meaning the best guys will remain on the field for the majority of snaps.

 "They need to be able to learn all three of the linebacking positions and you’ve got to be able to think to do that," Texans' linebackers coach Miles Smith said last month.

-Linebacker isn't Houston's flashiest position, but it's their deepest.
+Linebacker isn't Houston's flashiest position, but it might be the deepest.
 That should make for a fascinating training camp worth watching.

 CONTINUE READING: Ole Miss' Matt Corral: Sleeper QB Worth Watching for Texans?